hannibal002/SkyHanni/docs/tutorials/graph_network.md

 #### Split

-Use the **Split Key** to cut the currently red marked edge (between the selected node and the closest node) in half.
+Use the **Split Key** to cut the currently red-marked edge (between the selected node and the closest node) in half.
 That will create a new node in the middle of the edge, remove the old connection between the two old nodes, and add two new connections, from the new node to the two old nodes.